 The newest of Colorado’s hot springs, Iron Mountain is another of our favorites.
-Set on the Colorado River, there are 16 different soaking pools, plus a much larger family pool with jetted hot tub set above it.
-These hot springs are not attached to a hotel or lodge, but annual passes are available.
+Set on the Colorado River, originally there were sixteen different soaking pools, plus a much larger family pool with jetted hot tub set above it.
+A 2023 addition brought the total number of pools to thirty-two!

 Insider Tip: In addition to hot springs, there are some fabulous winter pools in Colorado.
 Be sure to check these out as well!